liangzu/.emacs/README.md

 # .emacs
-my personal emacs configuration for writing in org mode and latex.
+my personal emacs configuration for writing in org mode (and latex).